mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 #### Enable Dataflow API

+Using the Google Cloud web user interface :

    *  Select your project in the top dropdown
    *  Hamburger side-bar : API and Services - Dashboard : Open
    *  Enable APIs and Services